gemc/clas12Tags_old/README.md

 - 4.3.2:

+	- FILTER_HADRONS option to write out events that have hit from specific hadrons in them
 	- Support alternative, run dependent configurations :soon:
 	- Geometry variation as a gcard option :soon:
 	- Extend beam background merging to all detectors :soon: